MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-deploying-an-application.md

  **If an import operation times out, split the application into additional .msi files**

 -   An import operation will time out if it exceeds 3,600 seconds in duration.
 If you are attempting to import an .msi file and the operation times out, you should divide the contents of the application into more than one .msi file by re-exporting the application and selecting a subset of artifacts to export.
-For more information about exporting an application into an .msi file, see [How to Export a BizTalk Application](http://go.microsoft.com/fwlink/?LinkID=154848) (http://go.microsoft.com/fwlink/?LinkID=154848).
+For more information about exporting an application into an .msi file, see [Export a BizTalk Application](../core/how-to-export-a-biztalk-application.md).